Gas Pressure Calculator

 Name your sample

-Give the gas sample a short label such as Lesson example, Homework problem 3, or Lab trial B. This label appears in recent runs and scenario compare.
+Give the gas sample a short label such as Lesson example, Homework problem 3, or Lab trial B. This label appears in recent runs and scenario comparison.

 2. 2